Jay C. Smith: History of the Reinert case

 "In 1992, the Pennsylvania Supreme Court overturned Mr. Smith's conviction on the grounds that the judge had erred by allowing hearsay evidence from Mr. Bradfield's friends.
 The high court also found fault with the prosecution for withholding evidence of sand found on Ms. Reinert during the autopsy on her body, sand that could have come from the beach that Mr. Bradfield and his friends claim to have visited.
 The prior procedure after such rulings was to have another trial.
 But because of what the Supreme Court deemed outrageous behavior by prosecutors, the justices said another trial would amount to placing Mr. Smith in double jeopardy.
 Before the Smith ruling, double jeopardy, which prevents a new prosecution, was found to exist only when defendants were acquitted or when prosecutors had deliberately provoked a mistrial."

-Smith subsequently filed multiple lawsuits against the Pennsylvania State Police and against Joseph Wambaugh, "accusing them of colluding to convict him falsely, but lost all of them, the last one in 2000", according to The New York Times.
+Smith subsequently filed multiple lawsuits against the Pennsylvania State Police and against Joseph Wambaugh, "accusing them of colluding to convict him falsely, but lost all of them, the last one in 2000," according to The New York Times.
+It was repeatedly found that Smith's conviction had not been unjust.
+An appellate court stated that, "Even if we ignore the hearsay statements that were improperly admitted against Smith, and even if we also ignore Martray's suspect testimony, our confidence in Smith's convictions is not diminished in the least."
+In its ruling, the justices went over evidence that tied Smith to the murders.
+For example, he had written a letter to his wife, asking her to dispose of pieces of incriminating evidence against him.

 Smith's daughter, Stephanie Hunsberger, and her husband have never been found.
 The couple was reported missing in 1978.